Gumiho: The Monster Fox Threatening a Dragon

 In the Jakjegeon tale, the hero Jakjegeon sets out to find his father, carrying the divine bow (singung, 神弓) as a token.
 Boarding a Tang merchant ship, he encounters a storm at sea.
 Divination reveals that a Korean must be set ashore on an island.
 There, Jakjegeon meets an old man who identifies himself as the Dragon King of the Western Sea.
 The Dragon King complains of pain, explaining that a demon disguised as Buddha is reciting a spell to incapacitate him, and asks Jakjegeon to shoot it.
 When Jakjegeon shoots the evil spirit disguised as Buddha with an arrow, as promised, it reveals its true form as an old fox and dies.
 The Dragon King then invites Jakjegeon to the palace, where Jakjegeon marries the dragon princess and receives treasures such as the Seven Treasures, a cane, and a pig, before returning home.
 From the union of Jakjegeon and the dragon princess, Wang Geon is born, who later founded Goryeo, which succeeded the Three Kingdoms period.

 These tales correspond to the motif found in European mythology in which hero slays a dragon (or serpent) to save a kingdom and, as a reward, marries a princess.
 In this comparison, Geotaji and Jakjegŏn parallels the European dragon-slayer (such as Perseus), the Dragon King corresponds to a royal figure, the dragon princess to a European princess, and the monstrous fox to the dragon(or serpent).Furthermore, the theme in which a hero connected with a dragon overcomes a monstrous fox and subsequently becomes a founding ancestor shows similarities to the foundation myth of Vietnam.

+A later short story, Wang Sujae Married the Daughter of the Dragon King (王秀才用女取德說), which largely inherits the plot of these narratives, depicts the fox as a 3,000-year-old nine-tailed fox capable of transforming into a beautiful woman.

 Other ancient Korean fox tales (especially the fox tales of Silla)

 Queen Seondeok of Silla was once struck by an illness, and a monk named Beopcheok was called to diagnose her condition.
 However, despite his efforts, her illness did not improve.
 The royal court then summoned another monk, Milbon, who began reciting scriptures.
 As he did so, a yukcheonjang (a type of monk's weapon) struck a hidden Old fox and Beopcheok, causing them to fall to the ground below the courtyard.
-After this event, Queen Seondeok’s illness was said to have been miraculously cured.
+After this event, Queen Seondeok's illness was said to have been miraculously cured.
 It is not directly described in this story, but from the circumstances described by the story, a monk named Beopchuk appears to have colluded with an old fox and worsened the Queen's condition.

 Bihyeongnyang, a legendary figure in Silla, was renowned for his ability to command and control divine beings.
 One of his subordinates, Gildal, became disillusioned with the hard labor and, feeling overwhelmed, transformed into a fox to escape.
 However, Bihyeongnyang discovered Gildal's transformation and struck him down, leading to his death.